sooyekim/Deep-SR-ITM/README.md

 **Testing with the trained model**
 Make sure to modify the lines in the test code to load the *trained network* when testing with the trained model.

+## Multi-purpose CNN (New update 09.09)
+Additionally, we also provide the pre-trained parameters of our previous work (Multi-purpose CNN) in the below reference, re-trained on the same data as Deep SR-ITM as compared in our ICCV paper.

+**Reference**:
+> Soo Ye Kim, Munchurl Kim.
+A Multi-purpose Convolutional Neural Network for Simultaneous Super-Resolution and High Dynamic Range Image Reconstruction
+*Asian Conference on Computer Vision*, 2018.

+### Description
+We provide the pre-trained weights for the x2 and x4 models in **\<source_path\>/net**.
+The testing procedure is the same as Deep SR-ITM, and you can easily test the Multi-purpose CNN by specifying 'Multi-purpose CNN' as the model in the *Settings* part in the test code files.

+## Contact
 Please contact me via email (sooyekim@kaist.ac.kr) for any problems regarding the released code.